-Everyday in homes across North Carolina, we all rely on our bathrooms — a lot goes on in this room.
+Every day in homes across North Carolina, we all rely on our bathrooms — a lot goes on in this room.
 We may not think much about the interconnected plumbing systems that are keeping things moving and flowing, but when a bathroom doesn’t work as it should, we notice right away.
-If you need to stop a running toilet, unclog a sink, or clear clogged drains, the time to address it is now, before things get worse.
-PlumbV professionals have the knowledge, skills, and resources to get your home back to normal.
+If you need to stop a running toilet, clear a clogged sink or clogged drains, the time to address it is now before things get worse.
+PlumbV professionals have the knowledge, skills, and resources to help you with your bathroom plumbing repair and get your home back to normal.

 Potential Bathroom Plumbing Problems